-Students with a financial aid offer can charge their course materials against their pending financial aid.
+Students with a confirmed financial aid award/offer letter can charge their course materials against their pending financial aid.
 Purchases are limited by the amount of the financial aid offer in relationship to the student's enrollment level, course tuition, and fees.
-Students must present their financial aid offer letter to the cashier when making their purchase.
+Students must present their financial aid award/offer letter to the cashier when making their purchase.